kepello/wallcontrol/Measure/README.md

 ## Pencil Storage

-This two part holder stores a pencil set I purchased from Amazon
+This two part holder stores a pencil set I purchased from Amazon <br>
 <a href="https://amzn.to/3VpAreI">
   <img src="pencils.jpg" alt="Pencil Set" width="200"/>
 </a>